Skip to main contentIBM Quantum Documentation

 Benefits of Qiskit primitives

-For Qiskit users, primitives allow you to write quantum code for a specific backend without having to explicitly manage every detail.
-In addition, because of the additional layer of abstraction, you may be able to more easily access advanced hardware capabilities of a given provider.
-For example, with Qiskit Runtime primitives, you can leverage the latest advancements in error mitigation and suppression by toggling options such as optimization_level and resilience_level, rather than building your own implementation of these techniques.
+With primitives, Qiskit users can write quantum code for a specific QPU without having to explicitly manage every detail.
+Also, because of the additional layer of abstraction, you might be able to more easily access advanced hardware capabilities of a given provider.
+For example, with Qiskit Runtime primitives, you can take advantage of the latest advancements in error mitigation and suppression by toggling options such as the primitive's resilience_level, rather than building your own implementation of these techniques.

-For hardware providers, implementing primitives natively means you can provide your users with a more “out-of-the-box” way to access your hardware features.
+For hardware providers, implementing primitives natively means you can provide your users with a more “out-of-the-box” way to access your hardware features such as advanced post-processing techniques.
 It is therefore easier for your users to benefit from your hardware's best capabilities.

 Estimator